-Should it come to light that the principal investigator's institution or a research institution under contract from the principal investigator's institution has engaged in misconduct in the execution of its project contract with JICA, is in a relationship with antisocial forces, or has infringed the Ethical Guidelines for Persons Engaged in Activities of the Japan International Cooperation Agency set out by JICA, JICA shall invoice the principal investigator's institution for a penalty fee and dissolve the project contract with the principal investigator's institution.
+Should it come to light that the principal investigator's institution or a research institution under contract from the principal investigator's institution has engaged in misconduct in the execution of its project contract with JICA, is in a relationship with antisocial forces, or has infringed the Ethical Guidelines for Persons Engaged in Activities of the Japan International Cooperation Agency set out by JICA, JICA shall invoice the principal investigator's institution for a penalty fee and dissolve the project contract with the principal investigator's institution based on the "Agreement regarding the implementation of technical cooperation under the framework of SATREPS" (revised and adopted on May 24, 2016 by JICA) and the contract.
 Should researchers or others participating in the project engage in misconduct (including data fabrication, falsification, or plagiarism) that has been factually confirmed by JICA, the necessary measures shall be taken in accordance with the Guidelines for Responding to Misconduct in Research (adopted on August 26, 2014 by the Ministry of Education, Culture, Sports, Science, and Technology).

-5.21 Mandatory education on research integrity and compliance
+5.25 Mandatory education on research integrity and compliance